Jfeatherstone/CoverTree/README.md

 Cover trees are described in two papers, for which PDF copies are included in the `references` directory:

-A. Beygelzimer, S. Kakade, & J. Langford (2006) Cover Trees for Nearest Neighbor, 23rd International Conference on Machine Learning
+[1] D. R. Karger & M. Ruhl (2002) Finding Nearest Neighbors in Growth-restricted Metrics, 34th Symposium on the Theory of Computing.

-D. R. Karger & M. Ruhl (2002) Finding Nearest Neighbors in Growth-restricted Metrics, 34th Symposium on the Theory of Computing.
+[2] A. Beygelzimer, S. Kakade, & J. Langford (2006) Cover Trees for Nearest Neighbor, 23rd International Conference on Machine Learning

 (both originate from [this](http://hunch.net/~jl/projects/cover_tree/cover_tree.html) page)